 Reason Learns to Serve

 They started choosing musical material on their own, mixing musical styles in any way that pleased them.
 They searched for whatever ideas and combinations of ideas struck them as exciting and emotionally engaging.
 And, as they unmasked their pent-up passions, they began relentlessly pushing me to make my music more direct, immediate, and emotionally expressive.

 And I have.
 Despite my initial intellectual misgivings, within a few years I realized that my “muses” (as well as my inner beasts and daemons) metaphorically represent my deepest aesthetic preferences, and as a result I was composing music that I found far more compelling and expressive.
 So, to let my unconscious and conscious mental processes work in harmony, I’ve embraced a flexible viewpoint that values both spontaneity and painstaking shaping of details and form.

 Thus began a process of composing that I continue to find mysterious and unpredictable, but also exciting and often playful.
-I don’t pretend to fully understand how it works, but at least I’ve learned to sense when the interactions between my unconscious and conscious processes feel harmonious.
+I don’t pretend to fully understand how it works, but at least I’ve learned to sense when the interactions between my unconscious and conscious processes feel vibrant.